infantiablue/expensify/README.md

 - Separeate controllers and views, all logic functions such as update balance, calculate sum of income/expense ... and validators are handled in model classes as object methods.
 As the result, the views only handle user input and presentation layer.
 - All the user interface is written in vanilla javascript.
 The reason is not because I can't implement React (you can check out the project 4 - Network to see my implementation of Reat with Babel) or I dislike the framework.
 The thing is I want to understand 100% what I've written in the front end.
 Many concepts in React is interesting and useful but it's really challenging to comprehend (even easy to use).
+- Ultimately, I've developed and published a JS library - [vanjs toolkit](https://github.com/infantiablue/vanjs) as a side project for the capstone.
+The idea is, through the course, I've face some repeated front-end functions such as notify user when a action was completed or error happened, in-page update, make ajax call ...
+So I deciced to group all of them into a library which I may use later.

 ## The Big Lesson